ThomasBleijendaal/RapidCMS/README.md

 TL;DR:

-If your entity uses string as Id:

-1. Create a class and have it inherit `BaseClassRepository<TKey, TParentKey, TEntity>` and jump through all the hoops (implement all abstract methods).
-2. Attach it to a collection using `collection.SetRepository<YourRepo>()`.

-If your entity uses a struct as Id:

-1. Create a class and have it inherit `BaseStructRepository<TKey, TParentKey, TEntity>` and jump through all the hoops (implement all abstract methods).
+1. Create a class and have it inherit `BaseRepository<TKey, TEntity>` and jump through all the hoops (implement all abstract methods).
 2. Attach it to a collection using `collection.SetRepository<YourRepo>()`.

 When you want to support Relations, override these four virtual methods: `GetAllRelatedAsync`, `GetAllNonRelatedAsync`, `AddAsync`, and `RemoveAsync`.